 Most California businesses carry $1M/$2M as a starting point.
 Businesses with significant public exposure, contractors, and those with contract requirements often need $2M/$4M.
 California's litigation environment produces larger verdicts than most states.
 A commercial umbrella adds $1-5M above GL at low additional cost.

 Not universally by law, but practically required for most businesses.
 Commercial leases, government contracts, client agreements, CSLB contractor licensing, and commercial real estate transactions all typically require GL coverage.
-A single uninsured liability claim can be financially devastating.
+A single uninsured liability claim can create significant financial stress.

 Completed operations covers claims arising after a job is finished.
 A contractor installs a gas line that later leaks — the claim arises after the work was "completed."
-This is critical because defects often aren't discovered until months or years after work is done, and many policies don't automatically extend completed ops past the policy period.
+This is critical because defects often aren't discovered until months or years after work is done.

 An additional insured endorsement adds a client, property owner, or general contractor to your GL policy.
 They receive protection under your policy for claims arising from your work.
-California contractors routinely add project owners, GCs, and property managers as additional insureds — and California contracts require specific endorsement forms (CG 20 10/20 37).
+Some contracts request specific additional-insured endorsement wording, such as ongoing and completed-operations forms.

 GL covers physical incidents — someone hurt at your location, property damage, advertising errors.
 Professional liability (E&O) covers professional service claims — wrong advice, design errors, failed deliverables.
 Most professional service businesses need both policies.

-We compare 350+ carriers to find the right GL coverage for your business, industry, and contract requirements — with proper completed operations, additional insured capability, and the right limits.
+We compare available carrier options to help review GL coverage for your business, industry, and contract requirements — with completed operations, additional insured capability, and appropriate limits.